Do the names Monzo, Starling, Atom Bank and Revolut mean anything to you?

 The ‘sweep’ feature helps customers take small and consistent action.

-One client of mine who has been using a digital banking app to help manage money better messaged me recently to say: “I’m within my set budget for the month with a few days to go and it feels great.”
+“I’m within my set budget for the month with a few days to go and it feels great.”

 Check out the following articles to find out more about these types of accounts: